-Philadelphia, PA - Philadelphia has had the great honor of seeing two papal visits in the city's history. listed below are details of both Pope John Paul II's visit in 1979 and Pope Francis in 2015.
+Philadelphia, PA - Philadelphia has had the great honor of seeing two papal visits in the city's history.
+Below are details of Pope John Paul II's visit in 1979 and Pope Francis in 2015.
 Pope Francis’ Sep 2015 visit to Philadelphia marks the second time the city has hosted a sitting pope.

 Philadelphia Pope Visits

 Pope John Paul II 1979